ali-vakilzadeh/Writing_Planner_Advanced/README.md

 **Opening the Add-in:**

-*   Once installed and sideloaded (using `pnpm start`), the "Writing Planner Basic" task pane should appear on the right side of your Word window.
+*   Once installed and sideloaded (using `pnpm start`), the "Writing Planner Advanced" task pane should appear on the right side of your Word window.
 *   If you close it, you can typically reopen it from the "Home" tab in the Word ribbon.

 **Using the Planner:**